vilocha/PePApipe-pipeline/README.md

 `python -u ./PePApipe.py -s SAMPLE -o ./SAMPLE -t 12 -r1 ./SAMPLE/*R1*fastq.gz -r2 ./SAMPLE/*R2*fastq.gz -R ../virus_reference/virus_reference.fasta &> pipeline_log.txt`

-Once the pipeline finishes, running the message `THANK YOU FOR USING 'PePApipe'!!` will appear on the screen, and `Ctrl + D` will return us to terminal control.
+Once the pipeline finishes, running the message `THANK YOU FOR USING 'PePApipe'!!` will appear on the screen, and `Ctrl + C` will return us to terminal control.

 A.2.
 Code lines in script 'run_pipe_batch.sh':